PhoenixWhitefire/PhoenixEngine/gh-assets/wiki/components.md

 * Gives a physical position and size to an Object

 ### Properties:
-* `LocalSize: vector `: The Object's scale factor, relative to it's nearest Transform ancestor
+* `LocalSize: vector `: The Object's scale factor, relative to it's parent Transform ancestor or the world origin
-* `LocalTransform: Matrix `: The Object's transformation, relative to it's nearest Transform ancestor
+* `LocalTransform: Matrix `: The Object's transformation, relative to it's parent Transform ancestor or the world origin
 * `Size: vector`: The Object's world-space scale factor
 * `Transform: Matrix`: The Object's world-space transformation